Cyclic \'{e}tale coverings of generic curves and ordinariness of dormant opers: Introduction

-Here, we focus our attention on the relation between the ordinariness and coverings of the curve.
-Let us review an assertion proved by S. Nakajima and M. Raynaud (cf. ~\cite{Nak}, ~\cite{Ray1}, and ~\cite{Bou}) as follows.
-Let $Y \migi X$ be a Galois covering of connected proper smooth (hyperbolic) curves with Galois group $G$.
-Suppose that $X$ is general (in the sense described in Theorem B below) and the finite group $G$ is either abelian or a central extension of two abelian groups with $(\sharp (G), g !) =1$.
-Then, it follows from ~\cite{Nak}, Theorem 2, and ~\cite{Ray1}, TH\'{E}OR\`{E}ME 14, that $Y$ is ordinary.
-(See also ~\cite{Ray1}, TH\'{E}OR\`{E}ME 2 and ~\cite{Bou} for the other assertions concerning the relation between the ordinariness and Galois coverings.)
-In the present paper, we consider an analogy of such a type of assertion for ordinariness of $\mr{GL}_n$-do'pers pulled-back via abelian coverings.
+To consider this question, we recall here a result by S. Nakajima concerning the relationship between the classical ordinariness and coverings of an algebraic curve (cf. ~\cite[\S\,4, Theorem 2]{Nak}).
+Let $Y \migi X$ be a Galois covering between connected proper smooth (hyperbolic) curves with Galois group $G$.
+Suppose that $X$ is general in the moduli space of curves and $G$ is a cyclic group of degree prime to $p$.
+Then, Nakajima's theorem asserts that $Y$ is ordinary.
+See ~\cite[\S\,1, Theorem]{Bou}, ~\cite[Theorem 1.1]{OP}, and ~\cite[Theorem 14]{Ray1} for more general results.
+The aim of this present paper is to prove an analogous result of this theorem for dormant curves, described as follows.